christophihl/startupengineer/content/_courses/causal_ds/index.md

 <br>

-* Students are evaluated based on their solutions of challenges assigned in each session, which they continuously document in their github lab journals.
+* Students are evaluated based on their solutions of challenges assigned in each session, which they continuously document in their lab journals.

 ***